Blackwater Heritage State Trail

 Welcome to Blackwater Heritage State Trail

-The milton trailhead is located near the intersection of State Road 87 and U.S. Highway 90 in Milton.
-A visitor center, located approximately one mile from the trailhead, offers parking, restrooms, picnic tables, barbeque grills, and a playground.
+The Elva Street Trailhead is located near the intersection of State Road 87 and U.S. Highway 90 in Milton.
+A visitor center, approximately one mile from the trailhead, offers parking, restrooms, picnic tables, grills and a playground.